 If doesn't need to be there, don't add it.

 Stuff, stuff, and more stuff isn't the answer to good homepage design.
-If you do that you might end up with something like this:

 When creating your homepage you aren't throwing stuff against the wall to see what sticks.
 Whatever is on your homepage should be there for a reason.